About DHT And Hair Loss

-Well, quite simply, DHT is, in one way or another, the primary cause of hair loss in most instances of Androgenetic Alopecia in both men and women.
+DHT is often the primary cause of androgenetic alopecia or genetic hair loss in men and women.

 Why Does DHT Affect Me?

-The enzyme 5 Alpha-Reductase converts Testosterone to Dihydrotestosterone
+The enzyme 5 Alpha-Reductase converts testosterone to DHT.

 DHT causes increased hair loss and gradual miniaturisation of the hair follicle.